 Although you may work around a potential hazard it does not mean that you are exposed at levels that would cause a problem.
 There are safety measures that workers can take to limit exposures.

-Miscarriage can occur in any pregnancy, regardless of exposures.
-Also, in every pregnancy, a woman starts with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-If an exposure can cause birth defects, it is most likely to do so during the first trimester (through week 13) of your pregnancy.
-Dose (how much) of an exposure is also important to consider when evaluating workplace hazards.
-For more information on how the baby develops during pregnancy, please see the MotherToBaby fact sheet on critical periods of development at: https://mothertobaby.org/fact-sheets/critical-periods-development/pdf/.
+Miscarriage can occur in any pregnancy, for many different reasons.
+Every pregnancy starts with a 3-5% chance of having a baby with a birth defect.
+This is called the background risk.
+If an exposure can cause birth defects, it is most likely to do so if the exposure happens in the first trimester (through week 13) of your pregnancy.
+Dose (how much of an exposure) is also important to consider when evaluating workplace hazards.
+For more information on how a fetus develops during pregnancy, please see the MotherToBaby fact sheet on critical periods of development at: https://mothertobaby.org/fact-sheets/critical-periods-development/.

 I work around nitrous oxide.
 Can this harm my pregnancy or my breastfeeding child?

-If nitrous oxide is used properly, it is unlikely to increase risks to the pregnancy.
-With scavenging equipment and correct technique, exposure to inhaled nitrous oxide is unlikely to cause a higher chance of miscarriage or birth defects.
+If nitrous oxide is used properly, including use of scavenging equipment and correct technique, then it is unlikely to cause a higher chance of miscarriage or birth defects.
 In addition, nitrous oxide is not expected to get into breastmilk.
 Air monitoring can be done to evaluate staff exposure if there is a concern about air levels in the office.
-The Occupational Safety & Health Administration (OSHA) has a document (https://www.osha.gov/dts/osta/anestheticgases) with detailed information on workplace controls and recommended exposure limits for nitrous oxide.
+The Occupational Safety & Health Administration (OSHA) has a document (https://www.osha.gov/waste-anesthetic-gases/workplace-exposures-guidelines) with detailed information on workplace controls and recommended exposure limits for nitrous oxide.

 I am around our x-ray machine.
 Does this mean that I am exposed to radiation?

-Properly maintained x-ray equipment and use of proper technique does not expose dental personnel to x rays.
-Please see our MotherToBaby fact sheet on working around ionizing radiation for information on working with x-ray machines at: https://mothertobaby.org/fact-sheets/ionizing-radiation-workplace-pregnancy/pdf/.
+Properly maintained x-ray equipment that is used with proper technique does not expose dental personnel to x rays.
+Please see our MotherToBaby fact sheet on working around ionizing radiation for information on working with x-ray machines at: https://mothertobaby.org/fact-sheets/ionizing-radiation-workplace-pregnancy/.

-Pregnant and breastfeeding workers should follow the same standard precautions as any worker to prevent exposure to pathogens that can be spread by blood, saliva, or other body fluids.
-These precautions include proper hand washing.
+Workers who are pregnant or breastfeeding should follow the same standard precautions established for all workers to prevent exposure to pathogens that can be spread by blood, saliva, or other body fluids.
+These precautions include proper hand washing and the use of protective equipment like gloves and facemasks.
 The Centers for Disease Control and Prevention has a document with guidelines for infection control in dental health care settings at https://www.cdc.gov/mmwr/preview/mmwrhtml/rr5217a1.htm.

-Also, make sure you are up to date on all your immunizations.
-Healthcare providers are considered at high risk for acquiring or transmitting hepatitis B, influenza, measles, mumps, rubella, pertussis (whooping cough), and varicella.
-Discuss your personal health history with your healthcare provider to see if there are additional vaccine recommendations.
+Make sure you are up to date on all recommended immunizations.
+Healthcare providers are considered at high risk for acquiring or transmitting hepatitis B, Covid-19, influenza, measles, mumps, rubella, pertussis (whooping cough), and varicella (chickenpox) Discuss your personal health history with your healthcare provider to see if there are additional vaccine recommendations.
+MotherToBaby has fact sheets on some of these topics at https://mothertobaby.org/fact-sheets/.

 How can I learn more about the chemicals and metals with which I work?

 Dental workers can learn about chemicals used at the worksite by looking at the product Safety Data Sheet (SDS).
-If you have questions or concerns about these, contact a MotherToBaby specialist.
+If you have questions or concerns about chemicals used at your worksite, contact a MotherToBaby specialist.

 Your worksite should provide the proper personal protection for all parts of your job.
 Be certain to use them, even when not pregnant.
 Check to make sure that you are using the correct type of gloves and other personal protective equipment.
 Make sure the ventilation / air exchange in your workspace is working properly.
 Your work safety officer, LSO, and/or an industrial hygienist can help make sure your worksite has the correct protections in place.

-If a man works in a dental office, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+For males: Can work in a dental office. make it harder to get a partner pregnant or increase the chance of birth defects?

 This has not been well studied, but available data does not currently suggest a significant association with reduced fertility or risk for birth defects in a partner’s pregnancy.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Who can I contact for more information?